GJ 1214

+GJ 1214 (sometimes Gliese 1214) is a dim M4.5 red dwarf star in the constellation Ophiuchus with an apparent magnitude of 14.7.
+It is located at a distance of 47.8 ly from Earth.
+GJ 1214 hosts one known exoplanet.

+Nomenclature

+The designation GJ 1214 comes from the Gliese Catalogue of Nearby Stars.
+This star was first included in the second edition of the catalogue, published in 1979 by Gliese and Jahreiß, hence the GJ prefix usually used for this star.

+In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.
+The approved names, proposed by a team from Kenya, were announced in June 2023.
+GJ 1214 is named Orkaria and its planet is named Enaiposha, after the Maa words for red ochre and for a large body of water, alluding to the color of the star and likely composition of the planet.

+Properties

-Gliese 1214 is a dim M4.5 red dwarf in the constellation Ophiuchus with an apparent magnitude of 14.7.
-It is located at a distance of approximately 47 light years from Earth.
-The star is about one-fifth the radius of the Sun with a surface temperature estimated to be 3,110 K. Its luminosity is only 0.35% that of the Sun.
+GJ 1214 is about one-fifth the radius of the Sun with a surface temperature estimated to be 3,110 K. Its luminosity is only 0.35% that of the Sun.

 The estimate for the stellar radius is 15% larger than predicted by theoretical models.
 It also shows a 1% intrinsic variability in the near-infrared probably caused by stellar spots.
 The star is rotating slowly, with a period that is most likely an integer multiple of 53 days.
 It is probably at least three billion years old and a member of the old thin disk of the Milky Way.
 Although GJ 1214 has a low to moderate level of magnetic activity, it does undergo flares and is a source of X-ray emission with a base luminosity of 7.4e25 erg s^{−1}.
 The temperature of the stellar corona is estimated to be about 3.5e6 K.

-In 2021-2022, the star is suspected to be in the low-activity phase of its magnetic starspot cycle.
+In 2021–2022, the star is suspected to be in the low-activity phase of its magnetic starspot cycle.

 Planetary system

-In mid-December 2009, a team of Harvard-Smithsonian astronomers announced the discovery of a companion extrasolar planet, Gliese 1214 b, potentially composed largely of water and having the mass and diameter of a super-Earth.
+In mid-December 2009, a team of Harvard-Smithsonian astronomers announced the discovery of a companion extrasolar planet, GJ 1214 b, potentially composed largely of water and having the mass and diameter of a super-Earth, though now more often described as a mini-Neptune based on its composition.

-Discovered by the MEarth project and investigated further by the HARPS spectrograph on ESO’s 3.6-metre telescope at La Silla, GJ 1214 b is the second super-Earth exoplanet for which astronomers have determined the mass and radius, giving vital clues about its structure.
-It is also the first super-Earth around which an atmosphere has been found.
+Discovered by the MEarth Project and investigated further by the HARPS spectrograph on ESO’s 3.6-metre telescope at La Silla, GJ 1214 b was the second super-Earth exoplanet for which astronomers determined the mass and radius, giving vital clues about its structure.
+It was also the first super-Earth around which an atmosphere was found.
 A search for additional planets using transit timing variations was negative.